FabianoManetti/fire_extinguishing_prediction/README.md

 For our last step, we trained our final prediction model and evaluated its response.

 We were able to slight improve our **Precision** metric and achieved a value of **96.9%**.
-The model was now ready to be deployed to operational usage.
+The model was then ready to be deployed to operational usage.